-AHBIC advocates nationally for its members in each state plus a state-based amateur group and three national associations, which represent individuals and businesses from across the supply chain, including recreational beekeepers.
+AHBIC advocates nationally for its ten member groups who represent individuals and businesses from across the supply chain, including recreational beekeepers.

-Focus areas Policy
+Focus areas

 AHBIC works with all levels of government to ensure industry's needs are reflected in policy.
 Priority issues include protecting beekeepers' access to, and security of, floral resources, mitigating pesticide and biosecurity risks, accessing foreign labour and navigating border restrictions during COVID-19, as well as securing market access and optimising trade.